-Part IV - Jurisprudential Implications
+Part IV-Jurisprudential Implications

-Judges can not avoid making copyright policyin fair use cases.
-As discussed in the preceding sections, the indeterminacy of the statutory fair use factors, and the reluctance (or inability) of the legislature to enact specific rules in response technological and social changes affecting copyright, necessitates that judges fill in the substantial gaps in copyright law.
+Judges can not avoid making copyright policy in fair use cases.
+As discussed in the preceding sections, the indeterminacy of the statutory fair use factors, and the reluctance (or inability) of the legislature to enact specific rules in response to technological and social changes affecting copyright, necessitates that judges fill in the substantial gaps in copyright law.

 How should judges make sense of the jumble of case law and theory of the last 200 years?
 The preceding structural analysis of fair use suggests that Congress has decided that the indeterminacy of a flexible fair use standard is preferable to the potential rigidity of anything more specific.
 The Supreme Court has also stressed the benefits of flexibility in its admonition to avoid the application of bright-line rules in fair use.
-156 Given this indeterminacy, how can judges decide fair use cases in a principled and nonarbitrary way?
+161 Given this indeterminacy, how can judges decide fair use cases in a principled and non-arbitrary way?

 A comprehensive survey of the literature addressing this question is beyond the scope of this article.
-Nonetheless, it is possible to parse the majority of the literature into three different schools of thought: the cost -benefit analysis school; the external normative framework school; and the internal normative framework school.
+Nonetheless, it is possible to parse the majority of the literature into three different schools of thought: the cost-benefit analysis school; the external normative framework school; and the internal normative framework school.
 The meaning of these labels will become apparent shortly.

-Existing Approaches to Determining Fair Use Α.
+A. Existing Approaches to Determining Fair Use

 The essence of a cost-benefit analysis approach to fair use is a comparison of the costs versus the benefits of allowing the unauthorized use to continue.
 However, this simple statement belies the complexity and diversity of opinions as to exactly how such a test might be implemented.
 Wendy Gordon, for example, proposes that a finding of fair use should be conditioned on the presence of market failure and a cost-benefit analysis that indicates a net gain in social value in allowing the unauthorized use to continue.
-In contrast to Gordon, Glynn Lunney proposes a pure form of cost-benefit analysis without the filter of market failure.
-158 Elsewhere I have undertaken a detailed examination of competing law and economics analyses of fair use, a few preliminary observations are worth making.
+162 In contrast to Gordon.
+Glynn Lunney proposes a pure form of cost-benefit analysis without the filter of market failure.
+163 Elsewhere I have undertaken a detailed examination of competing law and economics analyses of fair use.
+164 A few preliminary observations are worth making.
 First, viewing fair use as market failure necessarily characterizes fair use as an exception the norm of unbounded copyright rights.
-As has been shown, fair use plays a fundamental role in both bounding and thereby enabling expansive copyright rights, fair use is more than an ad hoc exception to market failure.
-Second, cost-benefit analysis asks judges to undertake a difficult and speculative factual enquiry.
-In that context, allocation of burden of proof is likely to be more outcome-determinative than the actual costs and benefits themselves.
-Third, even if a case by case cost-benefit analysis were feasible, its administrative costs may well overshadow any gains in allocative efficiency that it achieves.
-Consequently, cost-benefit analysis, with or without a
+As has been shown, fair use plays a fundamental role in both

-&lt;sup>156 Campbell v.
+^{161.} Campbell v.
 Acuff-Rose Music, 510 U.S. 569, 577 (1994)

-&lt;sup>157 Wendy J. Gordon, Fair Use as Market Failure: A Structural and Economic Analysis of the Betamax Case and its Predecessors, 82 COLUM.
-L. REV. 1600, 1614 (1982).
+^{162.} Wendy J. Gordon, Fair Use as Market Failure: A Structural and Economic Analysis of the Betamax Case and its Predecessors, 82 Colum.
+L. Rev. 1600, 1614 (1982).
 Gordon initially proposed a further requirement that "an award of fair use would not cause substantial injury to the incentives of the plaintiff copyright owner."
-However, Gordon herself has subsequently retreated from that very limiting proposition, see Gordon, The "Market Failure" And Intellectual Property: A Response To Professor Lunney, 82 B.U.L.
-REV. 1031, 1032 (2002).
+However, Gordon herself has subsequently retreated from that very limiting proposition.
+See Gordon, The "Market Failure" And Intellectual Property: A Response To Professor Lunney, 82 B.U.L.
+Rev. 1031, 1032 (2002).
 Gordon also stresses that market failure is not confined to transactions costs (as many have assumed) but incorporates, informational asymmetries, endowment effects and negative externalities as well.
-Gordon, Market Failure, Id.
+Id.

-&lt;sup>158 Glynn S. Lunney, Fair Use and Market Failure: Sony Revisited, 82 B.U.
-L. REV. 975 (2002).
+Glynn S. Lunney, Fair Use and Market Failure: Sony Revisited, 82 B.U.
+L. Rev. 975 163.
+(2002).

-&lt;sup>159 Matthew Sag, The Law And Economics Of Fair Use (2005) (working paper, on file with author).
+Matthew Sag, The Law And Economics Of Fair Use (2005) (working paper, on file 164. with author).